Wang 144-T Scientific Calculator

 simply didn't measure up, utilizing tedious punched card programming,

-slow calculating rate, and rather large and clunky physical design (though
+having a slow calculating rate, and a physical design and color scheme

 factors combined to limit the machine's success in the marketplace.
 The